maladeveloper/ZendeskCodingChallenge/README.md

 Made an application to display a list of tickets related to a specific account, paged by 25 tickets per page.

 **The deployed applcation can be found here: https://zd-ticket-viewer.herokuapp.com/**

+(takes approx 1min to load as free heroku/azure servers were used.)
 ## Running the Application Locally

 To run the application locally make sure the machine used to run the application has *Node* and its associated package manager *npm* installed and in the PATH of the terminal.